Major League Rugby: Television coverage

-Due to the COVID-19 pandemic, MLR adjusted its 2020 season schedule and turned its attention to ensuring the league would rebound with a strong showing in 2021.
-League and team officials have been "diligently working to build strong rosters and enhance the fan experience" for the season.
-Matches were televised on CBS Sports Network and Fox Sports 2, among other national and local market platforms.
-The MLR Championship was broadcast on CBS on Sunday, August 1, 2021.

-For the 5th (2022) and 6th (2023) seasons of MLR competition, FOX Sports nationally broadcast select matches on FS1 and FS2.
+MLR Weekly presented by Rugby Wrap Up is a weekly Major League Rugby magazine show featuring weekly highlights, previews and interviews with players, coaches and rugby personalities.
+The show is broadcast on American TV including Cox Communication's YurView Channel 4 in San Diego and Santa Barbara, and Channel 118 in Orange County and Palos Verdes, YurView California.
+YurView Arizona, YurView Vegas as well as Marquee Sports Network in Chicago.

 Finals TV ratings

 Streaming

-On March 16, 2021, MLR launched The Rugby Network/RugbyPass, a free streaming platform in conjunction with RugbyPass which will stream all MLR content, including matches and highlights.
-This digital network is the first of its kind in North America, providing rugby fans with a single destination for all their rugby needs.
-It includes live streaming of select MLR matches, international rugby matches, game highlights, and exclusive behind-the-scenes content.
+On March 16, 2021, MLR launched The Rugby Network.
+It is a free streaming platform in conjunction with RugbyPass which streams MLR matches and highlights.
+This digital network provides rugby fans with a single destination to stream select MLR matches, international rugby matches, game highlights, and other content.
+In 2024 MLR announced that there were over 271,000 subscribers to The Rugby Network with 55% year on year growth.

 MLR App

 On March 17, 2021, MLR launched its official mobile app.
-This fan oriented app is where MLR fans come together for breaking MLR news, schedules, match scores, team profiles, statistics, and exclusive video content.
-The app is part of a multi-platform deal with digital sport innovators PT SportSuite who transforms all MLR's digital media capabilities.
+This allows MLR fans to view MLR news, schedules, match scores, team profiles, statistics, and other video content.
+The app is part of a multi-platform deal with digital sport innovators PT SportSuite for MLR's digital media capabilities.
 The MLR app is available to download on iPhone App Store and Android Google Play.

 Attendance

-Top attendances for Major League Rugby games (all time, from 2018 onward):
+Top ten attendances for Major League Rugby matches all time, from 2018 onward:

 Attendance for the inaugural season was approximately 1,800 per match.
 That average increased by about 300 per game in 2019 with an average of 2,133 per game and a total of 159,000 attendees.
 George Killebrew reported that in 2022 an additional 70,000 tickets were sold compared to the 2021 season, with crowd averages remaining around 2,000 per game.
+Major League Rugby's Instagram account reported a 13% increase in attendance between the 2023 and 2024 MLR seasons.